Austinkuria/attendance-system/documentation.md

 - **Feature Scope**: Some initially proposed advanced features, such as facial recognition integration, were deferred to future development phases due to time and resource constraints.

-- **Mobile Hardware Dependency**: The system requires modern smartphones with functional cameras for QR scanning, potentially excluding students with older devices from using the full functionality.
+- **Mobile Hardware Dependency**: The system requires modern smartphones with functional cameras for Quick Response (QR) scanning, potentially excluding students with older devices from using the full functionality.

-Overall, the QR Code-based Smart Attendance System represents a significant advancement over traditional attendance methods, successfully addressing the challenges of efficiency, accuracy, and security while providing a foundation for future enhancements and expanded capabilities.
+Overall, the Quick Response Code (QR Code)-based Smart Attendance System represents a significant advancement over traditional attendance methods, successfully addressing the challenges of efficiency, accuracy, and security while providing a foundation for future enhancements and expanded capabilities.

 6.3 Recommendations

-Based on the development experience, testing outcomes, and user feedback, the following recommendations are proposed to enhance the QR Code-based Smart Attendance System's effectiveness and expand its capabilities:
+Based on the development experience, testing outcomes, and user feedback, the following recommendations are proposed to enhance the Quick Response Code (QR Code)-based Smart Attendance System's effectiveness and expand its capabilities:

 1. **Technical Enhancements**

    a) **Biometric Verification Integration**:
-      - Implement optional facial recognition as a secondary verification method alongside QR code scanning to further enhance anti-spoofing measures.
+      - Implement optional facial recognition as a secondary verification method alongside Quick Response (QR) code scanning to further enhance anti-spoofing measures.
       - Utilize WebRTC and TensorFlow.js for browser-based facial recognition to maintain cross-platform compatibility.
       - Ensure privacy compliance with appropriate user consent mechanisms and data protection measures.

    b) **Enhanced Offline Functionality**:
-      - Expand PWA capabilities to support complete offline attendance marking with background synchronization.
+      - Expand Progressive Web Application (PWA) capabilities to support complete offline attendance marking with background synchronization.
       - Implement robust conflict resolution for offline-recorded attendance that syncs upon reconnection.
       - Add IndexedDB storage optimization for improved offline data handling and persistence.